toluaina/toluaina.github.io/docs/index.md

 ## What is PGSync?

-PGSync is a lightweight middleware that captures changes from PostgreSQL and writes structured documents to your search cluster.
+PGSync is a lightweight middleware that captures changes from PostgreSQL/MySQL/MariaDB and writes structured documents to your search cluster.
 Describe your **document schema** once (in JSON) and PGSync takes care of change capture, ordering, and delivery—no custom ETL code.

 - Transactionally consistent output (only committed writes; commit order preserved)
-- Low overhead on PostgreSQL
+- Low overhead on PostgreSQL/MySQL/MariaDB
 - Flexible mapping from relational data to nested documents

 ---